 Internet Connection Method This indicates the current connection method, as set in the Setup Wizard.
 Broadband Modem This shows the connection status of the modem.
-Internet Connection Current connection status: Active • Idle Unknown Failed If there is an error, you can click the "Connection Details" button to find out more information.
+Internet Connection Current connection status: • Active

+• Idle Unknown Failed If there is an error, you can click the "Connection Details" button to find out more information.
 Internet IP Address This IP Address is allocated by the ISP (Internet Service Provider).
+WAN MTU Displays the current value of MTU.
 "Connection Details" Button Click this button to open a sub-window and view a detailed description of the current connection.
 Depending on the type of connection, a "log" may also be available.
-LAN IP Address The IP Address of the TW100-BRF114.
+LAN IP Address The IP Address of the Broadband Router.
 Network Mask The Network Mask (Subnet Mask) for the IP Address above.
 DHCP Server This shows the status of the DHCP Server function - either "Enabled" or "Disabled".
 For additional information about the PCs on your LAN, and the IP addresses allocated to them, use the PC Database option on the Advanced menu.
-System Device Name This displays the current name of the TW100-BRF114.
-Firmware Version The current version of the firmware installed in the TW100-BRF114.
-"System Data" Button Clicking this button will open a Window which lists all system details and settings.
+System Device Name This displays the current name of the Broadband Router.
+Firmware Version The current version of the firmware installed in the Broadband Router.
 Buttons Connection Details View the details of the current Internet connection.
 The subscreen displayed will depend on the connection method used.
 See the following sections for details of each sub-screen.
 System Data Display all system information in a sub-window.
-Restart Router Restart (reboot) the Router.
-You will have to wait for the restart to be completed before continuing.
+Restart Clicking this button will restart (reboot) the Broadband Router.
+All existing connections though the Broadband Router will be terminated, but will usually re-connect automatically.
 Refresh Screen Update the data displayed on screen.
-1